 The rest of this guide takes the stages that matter one at a time.

 Yes, and this is the stage that has improved the most.
-Vision-capable AI can now look at the actual artwork, the subject, the palette, the mood, the composition, and write a title, description, tags, and alt text from what it sees rather than from a filename.
+Visual analysis can now look at the actual artwork, the subject, the palette, the mood, and the composition, then give the Copy Engine what it needs to write a title, description, SEO fields, and alt text from the image rather than from a filename.
+Product tags are assembled separately from configured and analyzed metadata sources.
 That is a meaningful difference for an artist, because your filenames say "IMG_4302.jpg" and your work does not.

 The fix that actually works is voice training.
 ArtDrop builds a writing profile from things you have already written, Reddit posts, your website, documents, so the generated listings sound like you rather than a template.
-I wrote a longer piece on how this class of AI works and where it falls short in AI print on demand: how it changes product copy.
+The no-code POD automation guide explains how image-aware copy fits into the full publishing workflow and where generic shortcuts fall short.

 Verdict: automatable.
 Proof the first batch of outputs before you trust it, the same way you would proof a human copywriter.